-Each named ruleset, as well as the main ruleset, exist separately from the other rulesets.
+Each anchor, as well as the main ruleset, exist separately from the other rulesets.
 Operations done on one ruleset, such as flushing the rules, do not affect any of the others.
-In addition, removing an anchor point from the main ruleset does not destroy the anchor or any named rulesets that are attached to that anchor.
-A named ruleset is not destroyed until it's flushed of all rules using pfctl(8).
-Once an anchor point has no named rulesets attached to it, it's also destroyed.
+In addition, removing an anchor point from the main ruleset does not destroy the anchor or any child anchors that are attached to that anchor.
+An anchor is not destroyed until it's flushed of all rules using pfctl(8) and there are no child anchors within the anchor.